vdedyukhin/calcite-dojo-build-template/README.md

 4. Modify index.html and the main.js and app.css in src/app to build out your application

-5. Use `npm build` to build dojo, minify your JavaScript, and copy necessary files to your dist folder
+5. Use `npm run build` to build dojo, minify your JavaScript, and copy necessary files to your dist folder

 6. Deploy your app

 ###Issues

 Currently the CDN versions the Calcite Theme css files (esri.css and calcite.css) produce more desirable results than the built versions from the Bower package.
-The html template included here uses the CDN versions.
+I have included a node script to download the 3.16 versions of those css files to avoid pointing at the CDN versions.